 Waterbury Center: Ben & Jerry’s

 Back on US-2, midway between Montpelier and Waterbury, right on US-2 just west of Middlesex, Camp Meade was a Depression-era Civilian Conservation Corps camp that was turned into a shrine to America in the 1930s and 1940s.
-The old barracks were turned into a motel, and a fighter plane, a tank, and military trucks once adorned the grounds, but in recent years Camp Meade has evolved into a lively live-work arts and crafts campus, well worth a look.
+The old barracks were turned into a motel, and a fighter plane, a tank, and military trucks once adorned the grounds, but in recent years Camp Meade has evolved into the Red Hen Baking Co., with a bakery and café.